Hamdy410/A-Student-Portal/README.md

   * You might need to sometimes suspend users from entering the web application.
 Whether for security reasons or because they have left the system.
 Sensitive information is encrypted in your database anyways, so it might not be of a problem to have the data of previous users.
 If necessary, for storage and data options, you might prefer to free some of your older members.
 However, the web application doesn't currently support deleting users.
   * Sending alerts to all users at once.
 In this section, you can send all users alerting messages at the same time regarding a specific regulation or maybe you would like to greet them on new years😅.
 If you wanted to send an alert for all users regarding a major development or so, it will be a useful feature to quickly communicate with your environment users.

-__*From here, you can now send the user Ids to your users by your prefered means.
+__*From here, you can now send the user Ids to your users by your preferred means.
 Following the same standard log in instructions is the correct way to admins, faculty staff, and students page*__

 ### Registering new Students as an Admin
 Each new year or semester you can start inserting the required information for new students as users on the web application.
 This would be only through the _Admins pages_ (the Master Admin themselves have their own natural admins pages).
 Through navigating to the __New Students__ section, you would be redirected to a form with the required info about the student.

 # Documentation for developers
 ## At the beginning of the *app.py* file
-You would find some configurations that you might be interested in changing in case you would like to adjust the project to your own requirments.
+You would find some configurations that you might be interested in changing in case you would like to adjust the project to your own requirements.

 1. __From line 21 – 24__:
    It is configured that a single session for a user would be stored in the _filesystem_ type, with a constant duration of 15 minutes from the time the user would log in to the system

 2. __From line 27 – 32__:
    It is used to initiate the sendgrid API configuration for automated email to be sent to users, as for their first registration OTP.
-   It is written according the SendGrid API offcial documentation found at: [Uploading SendGrid Documentation - Twilio.url…](URL=https://docs.sendgrid.com/)
+   It is written according the SendGrid API official documentation found at: [Uploading SendGrid Documentation - Twilio.url…](URL=https://docs.sendgrid.com/)

 3. __line 35__:
    Adjust the url toward the database, as for what's found using the CS50 library documentation.